 Dinner and overnight at our lodge

-After breakfast at the lodge head out to the Pedras Negras do Pungo Andongo.
-The black stones were a place of resistance surrounded by mystery and magic against the Portuguese colonisers.
-Our local guide will use this opportunity to tell us more about the struggle for independence of Angola and answer all of our questions about it.
+We’ll visit the Pedras Negras do Pungo Andongo.
+The black stones were a place of resistance surrounded by mystery and magic against the Portuguese colonizers.

 Drive to Cacuso, where we’ll visit a regional training initiative.
-Here, we’ll have the chance to learn more about how the locals live in this remote area of Angola.
+Hear more about how the locals live in this remote area of Angola.